Skip to Content

 Every hour, the Old Town Square area is packed with tourists hoping to get a glimpse of the show put on by the Astronomical Clock.

-Pro Tip: In our opinion, the show isn’t worth spending too much of your vacation time on.
+Pro Tip: In our opinion, the show isn’t worth spending too much vacation time on.
 If you happen to be in the area, then check it out.
 If not, I wouldn’t stress about it.

 Tyn Cathedral (Church of Our Lady Before Tyn)